-Hi, love!
-So you’ve got your contract ready to go, but do you know how to send a contract to a client?
+So you’ve got your contract ready to go, but do you know what to do when it comes to signing online contracts?
 Snail mail doesn’t seem convenient, and scanning signed contracts back and forth doesn’t seem too fun either.
-And how are you supposed to sign contracts so they’re actually legally binding?
+And what’s the deal with a legally binding signature — are electronic signatures OK?

 Great question!
-It’s bad enough so many people are out there use bad contracts.
+It’s bad enough so many people are out there use bad drag and drop contracts.
 But I especially don’t like seeing clients use good contracts the wrong way.

 Because even if you use a good contract but send/sign it incorrectly, it’s like you never had a contract to start with.